efrecon/withstander/README.md

 [withstander] is a docker container for improved stability.
 It can be used to restrain containers from running amok and using too many resources.
-This is to be used on top of Docker builtin capabilities for e.g. constraining [resources] for particular containers, and builds upon the idea that a container that is using too many resources is probably not healthy and should be taken acted upon.
+This is to be used on top of Docker builtin capabilities for e.g. constraining [resources] for particular containers.
+Withstander builds upon the idea that a container that is using too many (network, CPU, memory, etc.) resources for too long is probably not healthy and should be acted upon.

   [withstander]: https://hub.docker.com/r/efrecon/withstander/
   [resources]: https://docs.docker.com/config/containers/resource_constraints/